A procedure used to fill a cavity, in your tooth.

 Dental fillings are the best way to treat cavities in your teeth.
-It’s a quick and simple procedure that you can have done on your lunch break, and is extremely common in Australia.
+It’s a quick and simple procedure that you can have done on your lunch break.

 Not only will a filling improve your oral health and avoid further damage to your teeth, it will also avoid any further pain or discomfort caused by the cavity, allowing you to enjoy a healthier, happier smile.